 Total Expense Ratio Example – Vanguard

-Federal Money Market Fund has an expense ratio of 0.11%, whereas, the California Municipal Money Market Fund has an expense ratio of 0.16%.
+The Federal Money Market Fund has an expense ratio of 0.11%, whereas the California Municipal Money Market Fund has an expense ratio of 0.16%.

 Explanation of TER Formula

-Understanding the TER is important.
+Understanding TER is important.
 It has two components.

 - The first component is the total fund costs.
-Total fund costs mainly include the management fees.
-Along with that total fund costs also include legal fees, trading fees, operation expenses, and auditing fees.
+Total fund costs mainly include management fees.
+Total fund costs also include legal fees, trading fees, operation expenses, and auditing fees.

 When we compare the fund expenses and the fund assets, we get a proportion of expenses in terms of assets.
-This TER can be used to find out how much expenses actually happen.
+This TER can be used to find out how many expenses happen.

 Use of TER Formula

-For example, let’s say that Mr. Rout has invested into a portfolio.
+For example, let’s say that Mr. Rout has invested in a portfolio.
 He is expecting a return of 10% on his investments.
 Now, if he can find out the TER, he will get to figure out the actual return on his investments.
-Let’s say that the TER is 4%; then the net return would be actually 6% even if it seems that he is getting a return of 10% on his investments.
+Let’s say that the TER is 4%; then, the net return would be 6%, even if it seems that he is getting a return of 10% on his investments.

-TER formula is more when the fund is actively managed; because when the fund is actively managed the operational expenses of the fund get increased.
-For example, if a fund is actively handled, then the personnel costs will likely to go up.
+TER formula is more when the fund is actively managed; when the fund is actively managed, the operational expenses of the fund increase.
+For example, if a fund is actively handled, the personnel costs will likely go up.
 Actively managing a fund may also ensure a higher return and a quick reaction time.

-On the other hand, if the fund is not actively managed, the TER is lesser.
+On the other hand, the TER is lesser if the fund is not actively managed.
 And return may also dry up.
 However, there are always exceptions.

 You can use the following TER Calculator.